hoopdad/hoopdad.github.io/docs/ai/_posts/2026-07-31-energy-comparison.md

 whether you need a general model that can do anything, or a small specialized one that does your one thing nearly as well for a rounding error of the cost.

-For one of the tests, sending requests one at a time left both processors idling between them.
-Running four in parallel cut energy per review by 30% and then stopped helping.
-If you self-host and haven't looked at batching, part of what looks like model cost is really serving cost.
+For the smaller model, sending requests one at a time left both processors idling between them, and running four in parallel cut energy per review by 30%.
+For the larger one it did nothing at all.
+If you self-host and haven't looked at batching, part of what looks like model cost may be serving cost — but only if you're wasting idle time to begin with.

 I'd stop short of drawing universal conclusions from one laptop.
 What my numbers do support is narrower and more immediate.
-You pay for electricity, for latency, and for hardware, and on this task the default choice (use an LLM) was the most expensive one available by roughly four orders of magnitude.
+You pay for electricity, for latency, and for hardware, and on this task the default choice (use an LLM) was the most expensive one available by four to five orders of magnitude depending on which model you reach for.
 Taking time to measure and decide accordingly could save a scaled-up project a lot of electricity and money in the long run.

 See the full repo for this at [github.com/hoopdad/energy-comparison-experiment](https://github.com/hoopdad/energy-comparison-experiment){:target="_blank"}